7 min read

 Consider your college waitlist options: Have you been waitlisted?
 Carefully consider what your next steps will be so that you can proceed with confidence.

-Make your final deposit: Send the school you'll be attending the deposit due.
+Make your final deposit: Send the school you want to attend the deposit that's due.
 If you're moving out on your own and looking to rent, you'll need to put down a deposit for that as well.

 Ensure your final transcript is sent: Check in with your high school to make sure your final transcript is sent.